biotite-dev/biotite/doc/tutorial/structure.rst

 .. warning:: Creating a subarray or substack by indexing, does not necessarily copy the coordinates and annotation arrays.
 If possible, only *array views* are created.
-Look into the `numpy` documentation for furher details.
+Look into the `NumPy` documentation for furher details.
 If you want to ensure, that you are working with a copy, use the `copy()` method after indexing.